 I have permuted the matrix structure so that the ComputeSYMGS kernel runs faster (better vectorization and more thread parallelism).
 However, I am now performing more iterations in order to reach the residual drop prescribed by the reference CG solver.
 Can I count the extra operations as part of my total operation count when computing the final GFLOP/s rating?
 No. The loss of convergence rate due to the transformation reflects the trade-off between parallelism and robustness and is considered part of the overhead cost.

-The analysis I perform in OptimizeProblem.cpp is fairly expensive.
+The analysis I perform in OptimizeProblem is fairly expensive.
 Must it be counted as part of the total execution time in my GFLOP/s rating?
 Yes.
 However, this setup cost is added to the total cost of running one set of optimized CG iterations, so the setup cost is amortized.

 Related Work and Future Adaptations